mariel-delagarza/mariel-delagarza/README.md

 ## :wave: Hi there!
 My name is Mariel.
-I love using code to help people tell stories.
+I love using code to help people tell their stories and do good things.
 (I also love dogs and cookies.)
 I was the web development intern [@CSIS-iLab](https://github.com/CSIS-iLab) and now I'm a junior JS dev [@Viget](https://github.com/vigetlabs).

 More about me:<br>
 :movie_camera: See [live demos](https://www.marieldotcode.com/csis-portfolio) of my data viz work @ CSIS